-The Lucy F. Simms School is located at 620 Simms Avenue.
-A mission school first addressed the need for an educational facility for African Americans in 1868, then in 1882 a brick school was built on Effinger Street.
+The Lucy F. Simms School is located at the corner of East Washington Street and Simms Avenue in the city of Harrisonburg.
+A mission school first addressed the need for an educational facility for the city’s African Americans in 1868, then in 1882 a brick school was built on Effinger Street.
 The Effinger School was condemned in 1937.
 A two-story brick school arose between 1938–1939, named for Lucy F. Simms, an African American teacher born into slavery in 1855 on the very land where the school stands.
 She had a long career as a teacher in the two earlier schools.
 The Virginia Department of Education provided plans for the building, which rests on a partially raised basement and was originally constructed asymmetrically: the two-story, four-room portion to the right was not built until 1961 because of cost overruns.
-The school closed in 1966 but has been used since by civic organizations as well as for city administrative offices.
+The Lucy F. Simms School closed in 1966 but has been used since by civic organizations as well as for city administrative offices.

 VLR: Virginia Landmarks Register

 NPS: National Park Service

 NHL: National Historic Landmark